BaobabHealthTrust/ANC-3/README.md

 #### Ruby
 ANC run on ruby on rails which is why you need to install ruby.
-Ruby version 2.5.3 is a requirement.
+Ruby version 2.5.3 with Rubygem 2.7.6 is a requirement.

 #### Mysql
 Mysql is used as a database for the application.